matimusial/ADHDPredictorApp/README.md

 1. **EEG Data Analysis**: Using EEG data to predict the presence of ADHD in children with deep learning models.
 2. **MRI Data Augmentation and Analysis**: Generating additional MRI brain images using Generative Adversarial Networks (GAN) and using CNN to predict ADHD from original images.

-**Note**: This project is an engineering thesis at the West Pomeranian University of Technology in Szczecin.
-The program does not function fully without a database connection, which is only accessible within the university network.
-To use the application, you need to download the repository and run the main_MRI or main_EEG files after obtaining the necessary files from the locations specified in "link.txt".
-Minor code adjustments might be necessary for proper functioning.
-You can also download an executable file from [this location](#), but without a database connection, the program will have limited functionality.
+**Note:** This project is being carried out at the West Pomeranian University of Technology in Szczecin.
+The full version of the program with a user interface does not function fully without a connection to the database, which is only available on the university network.
+To use the application without the database, it can be run in console mode.
+You need to download the repository and run the `main_MRI` or `main_EEG` files after obtaining the necessary files from the locations specified in `link.txt`.
+It may be necessary to make minor modifications to the code for the program to work correctly.
+You can also download the [executable file](#), but without a connection to the database, the program's functionality will be limited.

 ## Datasets